 Once you have set up an automated savings habit, it won’t be long before you don’t even notice the money leaving your account.
 Then it’s just a matter of time before you reach your target.
 Once there, reflect on how it feels to have that cash buffer for money emergencies, then set yourself a new target.
 You will have developed a new mindset and savings habit, so use it to continue building your financial wellbeing.

 One last thing.
 Don’t call this “rainy day money”.
-Despite the current July heatwave, it rains far too often in the UK for a rainy day fund to last!
-This money is to help you maintain financial peace of mind and to be prepared for unexpected financial shocks.
-Keep it tucked away for proper emergencies and build up a separate fund for those rainy days.
+An emergency fund is to help you maintain financial peace of mind and to be prepared for unexpected financial shocks.
+Keep it tucked away for genuine emergencies and build up a separate fund for those rainy days.